Alexander-Barth/HF-radar-assim-exercise/Julia.md

 my_array = [1 2 3; 4 5 6]  # a matrix with 2 rows and 3 columns
 ```

-Indexing behaves like matlab except that square brackets are used
+Indexing behaves like matlab except that square brackets are used.
+Indices start with 1.
+Thus the first row and second colmn of the previous array would be `my_array[1,2]` (here the value 2).

 ## Operators